 The labels for the bounding box should be written in a file consisting of one JSON document per line.
 The JSON document should have the following schema.
-It is a JSON object with the keys id and bounding_boxes.
+It is a JSON object with the keys id, bounding_boxes and bad_quality.
 The value of id is a string to identify the PNG image of the invoice.
 The value of bounding_boxes is an array of JSON objects each denoting a bounding box.
 Each bounding box object has the keys x0, y0, x1, y1, and label.
 The values of x0, y0, x1, y1 are floating point in the unit interval denoting the coordinates of the bounding box as a ratio.
-The value of label should be in "name", "phone", "address", "signature", "handwritten".
+The value of label should be in "name", "handwritten".
 It denotes the type of content of the bounding box.
 The value of bad_quality should be a boolean.
 It indicates that the invoice could not be processed due to bad quality.

 Your code will be tested in the following environment:

 Please ensure your solution works without modification in the test environment.

 Task 1 and Task 2 will be scored separately.
 All teams will be scored on the first task, but only the top scorers of the first task will be invited to Final Scoring and receive scoring for the second task.

 Task 1: Scoring for Task 1 will be based on the number of predicted bounding boxes that match the ground truth in both labels and box placement.
 We say that the placement of a bounding box B1 is matching another bounding box B2 if its intersection over union is greater than 0.8.
 In detail, let a(B) be the area of the bounding box B and let B1 ⋂ B2, B1 ⋃ B2 be, respectively, the intersection and union of B1 and B2.
 Then B1 matches B2 if a(B1 ⋂ B2)/ a(B1 ⋃ B2) > 0.8.